VolmitSoftware/Adapt/README.md

 _Adapt is a drag and drop solution for balanced passive abilities and skills that players can enjoy on a server._

-Adapt Abilities are all accessable in the ingame GUI (Right clicking any Bookshelf **_Face_**) providing a more user friendly experience to a "skills" system.
+Adapt Abilities are all accessible in the in-game GUI (Right-clicking any Bookshelf **_Face_**) providing a more user-friendly experience to a "skills" system.
 Most servers want to increase the quality of the "vanilla" experience.
 Most Skill based plugins are about powers, game breaking systems, and riddles with bugs.
-Thats where Adapt comes in.
+That's where Adapt comes in.
 Lightweight on the server, and providing mere quality of life enhancements to a user's experience.
 Below is a **WIP** List of features (_and descriptions_) that ill fill when i can.
 But this should give you a good idea of the roadmap for this plugin!
-Keep in mine this all WIP, can chanhe at any time, and all of these can be configured  / disabled!
+Keep in mine this all WIP, can change at any time, and all of these can be configured  / disabled!

 **Agility**:
 - [ ] Slide?